rtissera/pdfium-binaries/README.md

 See the [Releases page](https://github.com/bblanchon/pdfium-binaries/releases) for the latest tarballs.

 Musl builds ship with Abseil stack tracing disabled (`PDFIUM_USE_MUSL=1`) because musl does not export `execinfo`/`backtrace`; we fall back to a stub so the library still links but without unwinder support.
+Toolchains are pulled from `https://github.com/rtissera/musl-cc/releases/download/20251208/`—if you need another mirror, override `MUSL_URL` in the workflow/CI environment for your fork.

 ## Documentation